devleague/behavior-driven-shopping-list/README.md

 Create a form that has 2 text fields, `title` and `description`.

 Add a `button` element with the contents of "Add to Shopping List", and give it an id of `addShoppingListItemButton`.

-Use `addEventListener` to add a `click` event handler to the `addShoppingListItemButton` that will run a function called `addToShoppingList(event)`. [http://www.w3schools.com/jsref/event_onclick.asp](http://www.w3schools.com/jsref/event_onclick.asp)

-Alternative implementation:
 Add the id `addItemForm` to the input form.
-Use `addEventListener` to add a `submit` event handler to the form.

 ### app.js

 Create an instance of ShoppingList.

+Use `addEventListener` to add a `click` event handler to the `addShoppingListItemButton` that will run a function called `addToShoppingList(event)`. [http://www.w3schools.com/jsref/event_onclick.asp](http://www.w3schools.com/jsref/event_onclick.asp) or alternatively use `addEventListener` to add a submit event handler to the form.

 Invoke the shoppingList object's render() method, and store the output to a variable.
 Write the resulting output html into the `content` div. [http://www.w3schools.com/jsref/prop_html_innerhtml.asp](http://www.w3schools.com/jsref/prop_html_innerhtml.asp)

+// add item instructions

 Create an `addToShoppingList` function that will read the value of the `title` and `description` fields, then create a new variable named `newShoppingListItem` that will store the result of constructing a new ShoppingListItem and passing in the values of `title` and `description`.